bryt-li/volcano/README.md

 # Manual deploy

-visit /manager to stop and undeploy the app
+visit /manager/ to stop and undeploy the app

 	scp target/backend.war root@huolihuoshan.com:/var/lib/tomcat7/webapps/

-use /manager to start the app
+use /manager/ to start the app

+# Druid

+use /volcano/druid/ to view Druid report